webduinoio/tutorials/app/en/_tutorials-md/info-01-introduction.md

 ##Webduino's Development Trend in the market of the "Internet of Things".

 The future market for the IoT provides an amazing opportunity for the IT industry.
-Webduino was created based on the concept that many users are from diverse backgrounds and only an simple, cross-platform development module will satisfy them.
+Webduino was created based on the concept that many users are from diverse backgrounds and only a simple, cross-platform development module will satisfy them.
 Consequently, Webduino will become a must have tool for all HTML and JavaScript front-end developers.

 <!-- @@close-->